slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - finding and winning a great job is a competitive subject. it's not very correlated with luck.
 - Your Success is Someone Else’s Miracle
 - find your secret sauce and NAME it. whats unique. you need to get people attention
-- ask what's your secret mission -- something you want to do here that another person is interested also\
+- ask what's your secret mission -- something you want to do here that another person is interested also
+- In my opinion, a job search is BOTH a numbers game and a quality game.
+You can control how many jobs you apply to, and how good your skills and portfolio are.
 - you are a learning machine.
 Not an occupation.
 - Ideas are welcomed, execution is worshiped
 - recruiting better than hiring: find a place where you can do a good job
 - its good to be better, but is better to be different.
 - Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
 - My passionate interests have changed 30 times since I graduated college.
 - You don’t give a damn about that job.
 It’s someone else’s dream. specialized jobs are boring.
 I seem to get satisfaction only from making stuff.
 Or maybe a better description would be solving problems and making improvements.
 - read the classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad keeping up with the latest and greatest.
 After 3 years, the flash-in-the-pans and the duds have been winnowed out and you can just concentrate on the stuff which will earn you paying gigs.

 100% time -> 100% results